austinrickmayne/SqlIntro/README.md

 1. `UPDATE` a product's name with a particular `ProductId`
 1. `INSERT` a new product

+**Note:** At this point, you have both `DapperProductRepository` and `ProductRepository` implementing the same methods.
+Make an Interface called `IProductRepository` that both your classes can conform to.

 ### Step 4
-Add 2 methods to your `DapperProductRepository` class
+Add 2 methods to your `IProductRepository` interface:

 1. Add a method called `GetProductsWithReview` that performs an `INNER JOIN`
 1. Add a method called `GetProductsAndReviews` that performs a `LEFT JOIN`

+Then, add the implementation for both methods within your `DapperProductRepository` and `ProductRepository` classes.

 ### Step 5
 Make a pull request